Allis, Ichabod (probably); Belding, Samuel Jr. (probably)

-North America; United States; Massachusetts; Connecticut River Valley; Hadley or Hatfield
+North America; United States; Massachusetts; Connecticut River Valley; Hatfield

 Hadley Chest; Dower Chest; Chest With Drawer, ca. 1700

 Oak, pine, and iron; carved and painted

 Overall: 36 in x 45 3/4 in x 19 3/4 in; 91.4 cm x 116.2 cm x 50.2 cm

 Gift of Anna W. Moody Flack (Class of 1851)

 This chest bears the initials “EK” thought to represent the name of Editha Kellogg Moody, the great-great-grandmother of Mary Lyon, founder of Mount Holyoke College.
 In 1883, the early Hartford collector Henry Wood Erving (1851-1941) found a chest in an old house at Hadley, Massachusetts, and described it as his “Hadley chest.”
 That name continues to be used today, although joined pieces of this type were made throughout the Connecticut River valley between about 1690 and 1740.